When God Gives Unexpected Blessings

 “O give thanks to the Lord.”
 Psalm 105:1

-Note: I used parts of this blog in a newsletter several years ago (pre-blog days), but felt its constant truths, like my closets, needed revisiting.
+Note: I used parts of this blog several years ago, but felt its constant truths, like my closets, needed revisiting.
 If you want to learn more about how God uses this process of redecorating and rearranging our lives, you might like to read an earlier book I wrote called At Home in My Heart.
 But be forewarned.
 It will challenge you to make your heart a welcome place for God’s presence– and His blessings– to flourish.

 What about you?
 What “unexpected blessings” has God shown/given you?
 What are you most thankful for this year?
 Share your comments in the section below.
-And feel free to encourage someone by forwarding this blog to others, using the buttons below.
 HAPPY THANKSIVING TO ALL OF YOU!